freakeinstein/flappy-bird-reinforcement-learning-processing-sketch/README.md

 This code can also be used with arduino, where the arduino sketch should provide click commands through serial communication.
 Corresponding arduino related code is commented out for now.

-###If you wanna disable Q learning and play the game myself:
+###If you wanna disable Q learning and play the game yourself:

 just comment out function call to `tracker()` in the `void draw()` looper.